miyako/miyako.github.io/_posts/2022-04-20-protocol-handler.md

 The app serves as a delegate.
 It sends the system-wide notification which is caught by the plugin.
 The notification identifier is `com.4D.Protocol`.

+It might be necessary to launch the *url-redirect* app once.

 The notification is sent like:

 ```